RonaldsonBellande/Bellande_Browser_Application/README.md

  - run Bellande_Browser_Application

 ## TO RUN ON WINDOWS with WSL
----> Same Incrtrunctions os Linux
+---> Same Incrtrunctions as Linux

 ## TO RUN ON WINDOWS without WSL
 ----> WIll soon be released